apache/incubator-spot/spot-oa/oa/flow/ipynb_templates/EdgeNotebook.md

 ###Pre-requisites
-- Execution of the oni-oa process for Flow
+- Execution of the spot-oa process for Flow
-- Correct setup the duxbay.conf file.
+- Correct setup the spot.conf file.
 [Read more](https://github.com/Open-Network-Insight/open-network-insight/wiki/Edit%20Solution%20Configuration)
 - Have a public key created between the current UI node and the ML node.
 [Read more](https://github.com/Open-Network-Insight/open-network-insight/wiki/Configure%20User%20Accounts#configure-user-accounts)